-Brian and Kristen currently have 6 daughters, 4 of whom were adopted through NH foster care system, two with special medical needs.
-The Johnsen family was licensed for foster care through the State of NH in the fall of 2012 and enjoys helping children as God brings them into their home.
+Brian and Kristen currently have 6 daughters, 4 of whom were adopted through the NH foster care system, 2 with special medical needs.
+The Johnsen family was licensed for foster care through the State of NH in the fall of 2012 and enjoys helping each child God brings into their home.
 They began homeschooling their first daughter in kindergarten to allow for more “Mommy time” at home for the girls and have stuck with it ever since.
 The family enjoys swimming, hiking, and biking in the summer and snowboarding and snowshoeing in the winter.
-Throughout the year the family also enjoys playing reading, board games, and watching the girls’ ballet dancing.
+Throughout the year the family also enjoys reading, playing board games, and watching the girls’ ballet dancing.

-By the time he was discharged from the military, Roger had drifted away from all church attendance and could best be described as “spiritual driftwood.”
-He believed in God, but wasn’t sure how that related to his life.
-He met his wife, Noelle, in 1990 and she invited him to her church in Cheshire, CT, where he heard the Gospel preached correctly for the first time; that is, salvation by grace through faith in atonement through the death and resurrection of Jesus Christ.
-He immediately immersed himself in Bible study and instruction, eventually being baptized, becoming a member, and serving as an elder for 3 years.
+By the time Roger was discharged from the military, he had drifted away from all church attendance and could best be described as “spiritual driftwood.”
+He believed in God but wasn’t sure how that related to his life.
+He met his wife, Noella, in 1990, and she invited him to her church in Cheshire, CT, where he heard the gospel preached directly for the first time: that is, salvation by grace through faith in atonement through the death and resurrection of Jesus Christ.
+Roger immediately immersed himself in Bible study and instruction, eventually being baptized, becoming a member, and serving as an elder for 3 years.

 After retirement, Roger and Noella moved to the beautiful state of New Hampshire and are now living in Hillsborough.
-They have attended Countryside Community Church full time since moving here, having attended this church on visits to family for several years.
-They have also been volunteers at His Mansion Ministries in Deering, a Christ-centered care center for young people with additions and other issues.
+They have attended Countryside Community Church full time since moving here, having attended this church on visits to family for several years before.
+They have also been volunteers at His Mansion Ministries in Deering, a Christ-centered care center for young people battling addictions and other issues.

 In 1979 Steve married his wife Karen in the church they had both grown up in.
 They raised 5 children and now have 17 grandchildren.

-Steve moved to Hopkinton with his wife Karen in 2018 and have been attending Countryside Community Church since April of 2018.
-He is currently involved in the men’s breakfast ministry.
+Steve moved to Hopkinton with his wife Karen in 2018, and they have been attending Countryside Community Church since April of 2018.
+Steve is currently involved in the men’s breakfast ministry.

 Recently, he has renovated and converted a barn space into a living space.
 Taking care of the lawn, splitting firewood, and just being outdoors are some of his favorite activities.

 Since joining Countryside, John has been involved with praise band, developed and led production and technical ministries, and assisted in facilities maintenance.
-He has also been involved in budgeting and financial planning at Countryside as well as assisting in computer/technical needs and updating systems as needed.
-Over the years of serving, John helped launch Harvest Festival as an alternative to Halloween where he could use his creative skills to build those games.
+He has also been involved in budgeting and financial planning at Countryside, as well as assisting in computer/technical needs and updating systems as needed.
+Over the years of serving, John helped launch Harvest Festival as an alternative to Halloween where he could use his creative skills to build games for the community.

 searching for a long time and feeling alone through the trials of life, Jennifer met Jesus.
 After